 Tentacles: The Astounding Lives of Octopuses, Squid and Cuttlefishes

 “Tentacles: The Astounding Lives of Octopuses, Squid and Cuttlefishes” is the largest, most diverse living showcase ever created of cephalopods, a unique family of animals which includes octopuses, squid, cuttlefishes and chambered nautilus.
-The exhibition features more than two dozen species of octopuses, squid, cuttlefishes and chambered nautiluses that rotate through a dozen living exhibits.
+The exhibition features more than two dozen species of octopuses, squid and cuttlefishes that rotate through a dozen living exhibits.
 The 3,700 square-foot space tells the story of masters of disguise and the adaptations that have allowed these accomplished hunters to thrive for hundreds of millions of years.
 Four exhibit galleries take visitors into the mysterious world of cephalopods, combining live displays with immersive experiences and hands-on activities created by the Aquarium’s award-winning team of exhibit designers and developers.
 (Opened April 12, 2014)